The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 1. Clear an area with abundant weak enemies

-2. Trigger respawn condition
+2. Trigger a respawn condition (fast travel away and back, waiting, etc.)

 3. Return and farm again